fanyuzeng/NLP-SinaWeibo-Dataset/README.md

 # NLP-SinaWeibo-Dataset
-This is a translation for [NLP-SinaWeibo Dataset](https://www.datafountain.cn/datasets/54).
+This is the english translation for chinese [NLP-SinaWeibo Dataset](https://www.datafountain.cn/datasets/54).

 This dataset contains more than 360,000 sina weibos comments labeled with emotions, including about 200,000 items of joy, and about 50,000 items of happiness, anger, disgust and depression.